Virgin Media O2 Logo in white

 The Cast

-It’s no surprise that The Gilded Age won a Screen Actors Guild award for best ensemble cast in a drama series.
-It’s led by three absolute powerhouses: Carrie Coon, who emerged from a minor role to become the star of unsettling drama The Leftovers and has since been wonderful in Fargo, Widows, His Three Daughters and season 3 of The White Lotus, as nouveau-riche Bertha Russell; Cynthia Nixon, the Sex And The City standout who sinks her teeth into a terrific role as sharp-tongued spinster Ada Brook; and Christine Baranski, who played Diane Lockhart over 13 seasons of The Good Wife and The Good Fight and is also known for Mamma Mia!, as old-money matriarch Agnes van Rhijn.
+It’s no surprise that The Gilded Age won a Screen Actors Guild award for best ensemble cast in a drama series – for a start, it’s led by three absolute powerhouses.
+Carrie Coon, who emerged from a minor role to become the star of unsettling drama The Leftovers and has since been wonderful in Fargo, Widows, His Three Daughters and season 3 of The White Lotus, plays nouveau-riche Bertha Russell.
+Cynthia Nixon (Sex And The City) sinks her teeth into a terrific role as sharp-tongued spinster Ada Brook.
+Christine Baranski, who played Diane Lockhart over 13 seasons of The Good Wife and The Good Fight and is also known for Mamma Mia!, is perfection as old-money matriarch Agnes van Rhijn.

-Morgan Spector (Homeland) is George Russell, industrialist husband of Bertha, and there’s acting royalty in the form of Lousia Jacobson (daughter of Meryl Streep) as Marian Brook – a high-born young woman whose lack of funds forces her to live with her estranged but rich aunts.
+Morgan Spector (Homeland) is George Russell, industrialist husband of Bertha, and Aussie actor Harry Richardson (Poldark) plays their son Larry.
+Then there’s acting royalty in the form of Lousia Jacobson (daughter of Meryl Streep) as Marian Brook – a high-born young woman whose lack of funds forces her to live with her estranged, rich aunts.
 Below stairs, butler Alfred Bannister is played by Simon Jones (Arthur Dent in the 1980s TV adaptation of The Hitchhiker’s Guide To The Galaxy), while Tony Award winner and NYPD Blue star Debra Monk is a sarcastic maid.

 The Creator